python-pillow/Pillow/README.md

 ## Why SIMD

-There are many ways to improve the performance of image processing.
+There are multiple ways to tweak image processing performance.
-You can use better algorithms for the same task, you can make better implementation for current algorithms, or you can use more processing unit resources.
-It is perfect when you can just use more efficient algorithm like when gaussian blur based on convolutions [was replaced][gaussian-blur-changes] by sequential box filters.
-But a number of such improvements are very limited.
-It is also very tempting to use more processor unit resources (via parallelization) when they are available.
-But it is handier just to make things faster on the same resources.
-And that is where SIMD works better.
+To name a few, such ways can be: utilizing better algorithms, optimizing existing implementations, using more processing power and/or resources.
+One of the great examples of using a more efficient algorithm is [replacing][gaussian-blur-changes] a convolution-based Gaussian blur with a sequential-box one.

+Such examples are rather rare, though.
+It is also known, that certain processes might be optimized by using parallel processing to run the respective routines.
+But a more practical key to optimizations might be making things work faster using the resources at hand.
+For instance, SIMD computing might be the case.

-SIMD stands for "single instruction, multiple data".
-This is a way to perform same operations against the huge amount of homogeneous data.
+SIMD stands for "single instruction, multiple data" and its essence is in performing the same operation on multiple data points simultaneously by using multiple processing elements.
-Modern CPU have different SIMD instructions sets like MMX, SSE-SSE4, AVX, AVX2, AVX512, NEON.
+Common CPU SIMD instruction sets are MMX, SSE-SSE4, AVX, AVX2, AVX512, NEON.

-Currently, Pillow-SIMD can be [compiled](#installation) with SSE4 (default) and AVX2 support.
+Currently, Pillow-SIMD can be [compiled](#installation) with SSE4 (default) or AVX2 support.

 ## Status

+Pillow-SIMD project is production-ready.
+The project is supported by Uploadcare, a SAAS for cloud-based image storing and processing.

 [![Uploadcare][uploadcare.logo]][uploadcare.com]

-Pillow-SIMD can be used in production.
-Pillow-SIMD has been operating on [Uploadcare][uploadcare.com] servers for more than 1 year.
-Uploadcare is SAAS for image storing and processing in the cloud and the main sponsor of Pillow-SIMD project.
+In fact, Uploadcare has been running Pillow-SIMD for about two years now.

-Currently, following operations are accelerated:
+The following image operations are currently SIMD-accelerated:

 - Resize (convolution-based resampling): SSE4, AVX2
 - Gaussian and box blur: SSE4